Murder Mystery Game AI

 Creating Red Herrings

-Include 2–3 false leads that initially seem significant but ultimately prove irrelevant: a weak alibi later corroborated, evidence matching an innocent suspect through coincidence, or suspicious behavior unrelated to the crime.
-Professional mystery writers estimate that 30–40% of evidence in well-designed mysteries should be misleading.
+Include a meaningful proportion of false leads that initially seem significant but ultimately prove irrelevant: a weak alibi later corroborated, evidence matching an innocent suspect through coincidence, or suspicious behavior unrelated to the crime.
+A well-designed mystery should challenge players without overwhelming them.

 Too many red herrings frustrate players; too few make the solution obvious.
 This balance is what separates memorable cold case party games from predictable ones.